 At the moment what is in place is called the backstop.
 ‘The backstop is an insurance policy contained in the withdrawal agreement negotiated between Mrs May and the EU to avoid a hard border.’
 For two years after Brexit, negotiations would take place between the EU and UK to try and come up and implement the best possible solution to the border question.
 This time would will also allow for the appropriate technology to be produced.

 The backstop itself seems a sensible plan, but Boris Johnson has decided to challenge it, by saying that he ‘would remove the need for a Northern Irish backstop.’
 Now his plans have met stiff resistance, with EU refusing to accept his demands, Ireland protesting his plans of ‘an all-Ireland zone for checks on most goods’ and even US congress saying ‘Any future US-UK trade deal would almost certainly be blocked by the US Congress if Brexit affects the Irish border and jeopardises peace in Northern Ireland’ according to the Guardian.

 On the flip side, many MP’s in Parliament do not want to see a back stop as it will ‘trap the UK in the EU customs union.’

 This is our topic this week at POI, and our editors will now try to put forward their solution over what to do with the Irish Border Crisis.

-Even with limited options we must have faith in Boris – by conservatives
+Even with limited options we must have faith in Boris – a Conservative article

 With the coronation of Boris Johnson completed earlier this summer he has now embarked on his crusade to lead us out of the EU.
 However, the Prime Minister has been thwarted in his endeavours by having to deal with the issue of Northern Ireland and the backstop.
 This issue of the backstop has already destroyed the premiership of one Prime Minister and its complexity is not exactly helping Mrs May’s successor.
 So what can the Prime minister do to stop his own death by backstop?